sayex/HW5-trivagame/README.md

 # HW5-trivagame

-home was to create a trivia game and use javascript timers to create a countdown clock and timeout functions.
+homework was to create a trivia game and use javascript timers to create a countdown clock and timeout functions.